V-Jonas/README-file-practice/README.md

 -	or DM’s
 -	or email messages sent to the email adress I’ll give you in DM!

-As of 23rd of June, 2026 the project is in it's beggining of it's planning.
+As of 23rd of June, 2026 the project is in it's beggining of its planning.